psychemedia/storytelling-notes/golden-ball.md

 p144

 An old Ballad. —Has the following ballad ever been printed, and if so, where?
-I heard it from a relative of Dr. Birkbeck Hill’s, in whose family it is tradtiional.
+I heard it from a relative of Dr. Birkbeck Hill's, in whose family it is tradtiional.
 A young man on his way to the gallows appeals to his parents and brethren in the following terms:—

 "Hold up, hold up your hands so high,
 Hold up your hands so high,